microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-00.md

 ## Common Prerequisites

-We have compiled a list of common tools and software that will come in handy to complete most What The Hack Azure-based hacks!
+We have compiled a list of common tools and software that will help you complete most What The Hack Azure-based hacks!

 You might not need all of them for the hack you are participating in.
 However, if you work with Azure on a regular basis, these are all things you should consider having in your toolbox.